-4.6 Tax reference number data for individuals should only be reported for new accounts opened on or after 1 January 2009.
-Under no circumstances should the tax reference number be provided for individuals for accounts that were opened prior to 1 January 2009.
-In the circumstances where an existing account, for example a current account which was opened prior to 1 January 2009, commences to pay interest there is no requirement for the financial institution to seek or report a tax reference number for such an account.
+4.7 Tax reference number data for individuals should only be reported for new accounts opened on or after 1 January 2009 (1 August 2009 for EU passported financial institution).
+Under no circumstances should the tax reference number be provided for individuals for accounts that were opened prior to those dates.
+In the circumstances where an existing account, for example a current account which was opened prior to 1 January 2009 (1 August 2009 for EU passported financial institution), subsequently commences to pay interest there is no requirement for the financial institution to seek or report a tax reference number for such an account.

-Where an existing customer opens a new account on or after 1 January 2009 the tax reference number can be stored at customer level but it can only be included in a report for accounts opened on or after 1 January 2009 - not for pre-2009 accounts.
+Where an existing customer opens a new account on or after the above dates, the tax reference number can be stored at customer level but it can only be included in a report for that account - not for pre 1 January / 1 August 2009 accounts.